TNTurnerLab/ACES/README.md

    * See file [DOWNLOADING VGP AND ENSEMBL SPECIES FILES](#DOWNF) for command line codes that will help achieve this.

-<a name = "HTT"> 3. </a>   Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.
+<a name = "HTT"> 3. </a>   Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pre-generated folder USER query Files.
 This folder is found in the folder VGP SnakeFile Pipeline.

     * Files can be modified or changed based on user's requirements

 <a name = "HTF"> 4. </a>   Configure all file pathways in file [config](#config_file).json.
-This file can be located in VGP SnakeFile Pipeline.
+This file can be in VGP SnakeFile Pipeline.

    * Reference FILES GUIDE: [config](#config_file).json

 	* genomesdb:
-          * currently defaulted to VGP_AND_ENSEMBL_TOGETHER.txt, unless user wants to change it, this file will run all VGP and Ensembl genomes agaist users query sequence.
+          * currently defaulted to VGP_AND_ENSEMBL_TOGETHER.txt, unless user wants to change it, this file will run all VGP and Ensembl genomes against users query sequence.

 	* query:
           * Pathway to this file does not have to change if user puts their input file inside the pre-generated folder,